Crowley-VS/OsmToRoadGraph/README.md

       - [Indoor Paths](#indoor-paths)
     - [Research](#research)

-## Updates

-**Changelog v.0.5.0 -> v.0.6.0c:**

-- [x] Added bz2 support for input files
-- [x] dropped Python <=3.6 support
-- [x] fixed minor issues with v.0.6.0a
-- [x] improve code quality from v.0.6.0b

 ## Introduction

-OSMtoRoadGraph aims to provide a simple tool to allow extraction of the road network of [OpenStreetMap](http://www.openstreetmap.org) files.
+OSMtoRoadGraph aims to provide a simple Python package to allow extraction of the road network of [OpenStreetMap](http://www.openstreetmap.org) files.
 It differentiates between three transportation networks: car, bicycle, and walking.
 The output data depends on the chosen parameters (which street highway types to consider, speed, ...).

 ### Motivation